-And believe it or not I do empathise a lot with these therapists, as someone who has spent many years of my life and thousands of my hard earned pounds on further training in palpation and manual therapy seeking to become a better physio, I also feel annoyed, frustrated, and cheated, but I got over it and moved on.
+And believe it or not, I do empathise a lot with these therapists, as someone who has spent many years of my life and thousands of my hard-earned sheckles on training in palpation and manual therapy seeking to become a better physio, I also feel annoyed, frustrated, and cheated, but I got over it and moved on.

 Universities need to change!

-I want to finish by asking why in 2019 are physio students still being taught these diagnostic palpation tests.
-Why are many universities still teaching students spinal PIVMs, PAMs, SIJ palpation, and trigger points assessments?
+I want to finish by asking why, in 2019, are so many physio students still being taught these unreliable palpation tests.
+Why are so many universities still teaching students spinal PIAVMs, PAMs, SIJ palpation, and trigger points assessments?
 Why are students still being asked to feel for things they will never be able to feel.
-Why are students being made to feel inadequate or unskilled just like I was 19 years ago?
+Why are students being made to feel inadequate or unskilled just like I was 20 years ago?

-But here’s the thing, these postgrad courses would soon be redundant and obsolete if undergrad students were taught in university about the issues with these tests, and shown the research about diagnostic palpation, and not made to feel inadequate or unskilled so that they keep searching and practising on courses in an attempt to feel like good therapists.
+But here’s the thing, these postgrad courses would soon be redundant and obsolete if students were taught in university about the issues with these tests, and shown the research about diagnostic palpation, and not be made to feel inadequate or unskilled so that they keep searching and practising on fake shitty courses in an attempt to feel like good therapists.